-Generator Fume Kills Environmental Health Officer, Wife in Abia - Nigeria Today
+Generator fume kills environmental health officer, wife in Abia - Nigeria Today

 The Abia State Police Command on Thursday confirmed the death of an environmental health officer in Aba South Local Government Area and his wife after inhaling generator fumes.

-The Public Relations Officer of the command, Mr Nta Ogbonnaya, told the News Agency of Nigeria (NAN) in Aba that the couple died in Bende, their local government area of origin where they had gone to observe the yuletide holidays.
+The Public Relations Officer of the command, Mr Nta Ogbonnaya, disclosed this in Aba that the couple died in Bende, their local government area of origin where they had gone to observe the yuletide holidays.

 Ogbonnaya said that police investigations revealed that the duo, Mr Prince McAnthony, and his wife, Oluchi, were choked to death from the fume of a generator which they left close to their apartment.